 A lot of students will be entering a student loan forgiveness program in the not too distant future.
 Some parents have also taken Parent Plus Loans with a plan to pay it back under the Income Contingent Repayment Program.
-Unfortunately, many will also encounter difficulties with their student loan servicing company.
-Here are some important resources that you may want to keep on file.
+Unfortunately, many will also encounter difficulties with their student loan servicing companies.
+Here are some important resources that you may want to keep on file

 Realizing that you’re having trouble with a federal student loan can be alarming; however, there are people who can help.
 The first step is to gather all of your federal student loan information.
 In general, the best place to start is your student loan servicing company.

 Student loan servicing companies generally have a person or department that’s designated to help borrowers who have concerns and complaints about their interactions with the company.
 It can be a challenge to find the right person to speak to, especially when these companies don’t often make this information easily available on their website or an automated telephone system menu.
 When speaking to a customer service representative, ask to be connected to the ombudsman or consumer advocate.
 Be sure to get a name and direct phone number, if possible, so that the phone tree system can be avoided next time if you need to call back.
 For borrowers who have federal loans and don’t know which servicing company holds their loans, reach out to the National Student Loan Data System.

 State and Federal Offices